snarfed/beautifulsoup/doc/source/index.rst

 parser*.
 If you use html5lib, the whole document will be parsed, no matter what.
 This is because html5lib constantly rearranges the parse tree as it works, and if some part of the document didn't actually make it into the parse tree, it'll crash.
-In the examples below, I'll be forcing Beautiful Soup to use Python's built-in parser.)
+To avoid confusion, in the examples below I'll be forcing Beautiful Soup to use Python's built-in parser.)

 ``SoupStrainer``
 ----------------